 Incompetent staff, lack of innovative teaching methods and the need to evaluate the skill set frequently posed a problem to educational institutions and thus led to increased adoption of online education.
 The flexibility of time and course structure along with easy to adapt learning techniques are also factors that are fostering the growth of these platforms.

 The market is widely segmented between private corporative and educational institutions.
 Reputed institutions like Harvard and Stanford have paired up with platforms like Edx, providing online courses on an array of subjects stretching from arts to business investments.
 Schools, colleges and institutions for professional studies have also taken up online classes that are nurturing student engagement and assisting them in their current curriculum.

 Even a record number of private platforms like Byjus, Vedantu, Udemy, etc. have reported a striking increase in user engagement.
 These platforms envelop teachings of elementary level up till developing skillset for MBA’s and professionals.
 The growing trend is a definite indicator of the available market demand and a flourishing future for Edtech in India.

 Advantages associated with Edtech

 The relatively low cost of online educations erases the financial burden that traditional teaching imposes.
-It eliminates the need for material cost, commuting cost, and as well as the added cost of running an institution physically.
+It eliminates the need for material cost, commuting cost and as well as an added cost of running an institution physically.
 Cost-effectiveness is a major reason because of which young entrepreneurs are pitching ideas for Edtech, it increases the field reach for outsourcing educators cutting on the aspect of distance.